b1004614/eRegister/README.md

     Do the same to create a release branch.
     Once you have created the release branch type "git checkout develop" which changes you back onto the develop branch.
     Now type "git status", which shows what you have done to your project so far.
-    Type "git commit -a 0m "and what ever you have done today", as it is your first commit you will be asked to change a few details.
+    Type "git commit -a -m "and what ever you have done today", as it is your first commit you will be asked to change a few details.
 Highlight both "git config" and fill out the section where it asks about username and email.
 Then press enter.
     Now "git push" type in your username and password, this will then push all your work upto github.
     Run "git branch" this will show what branches you have created so far.
     Then type "git merge develop" this will merge the release branch into the develop branch.